faradisyulianto20/faradisyulianto20/README.md

 ## Hi there 👋

+My name is Faradis, and I'm an Gadjah Mada University student.
+Currently interested in Front-End Developer!

 <!--
 **faradisyulianto20/faradisyulianto20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.